epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 **A fair warning:** This post may become too technical for the taste of some readers.

-## Overview of the API
+## API design principles

-TODO:

-The creditors agent node acts as a proxy between the currency holder and the accounting authority.
-The PWAPI mostly allows the client to do what the Swaptacular Messaging Protocol does, but from a mobile device.
+In essence, every creditors agent node acts as a proxy between currency holders and accounting authority nodes.
+Thus, the main purpose of the Payments Web API is to allow client applications to preform the same operations that the Swaptacular Messaging Protocol allows, but using a synchronous Web API, instead of an asynchronous message protocol.

-Mention the importance of the support for server-client database synchronization, and multiple simultaneous clients:

-- Synchronization the client database and the server database.
-The `log`.
-- Synchronization between two or more clients

-Warn about the handling of 64-bit integers by the standard Javascript parser and serializer.
+It is important to mention that PWAPI client applications are not restricted to simple mobile apps.
+A client application, for example, can be corporate accounting server, maintaining a database of customers and invoices, and processing hundreds of automated transfers per second.

+Therefore, one of the main design goals for the Payments Web API is to allow efficient (in terms of network throughput) synchronization between the client's database (containing account balances, incoming and outgoing transfers, etc.) and the creditors agent's database.

+Another important design goal is to allow several client applications (for example, several mobile devices which the currency holder owns), to work simultaneously without stepping on each others toes.

+Lastly, pure Web apps (that is: JavaScript apps running on a standard browser) should be able to work with the API, do that if need be, the currency holder can use someone else's computer to access his/hers accounts.

 ## Authentication and scalability